 Start with the basics: Earn your A+ Certification and get a tech support position.
 After some experience and additional certification (Network+ or CCNA), move up to a network support or admin role, and then to network engineer after a few years.

 Next, or if you are already a few years into your IT career, put some time into earning security certifications (Security+, CISSP, or TICSA) and find an information security position.
 While you're there, try to concentrate on penetration testing and get some experience with the tools of the trade.
 Then work toward the Certified Ethical Hacker (CEH) certification.
+The CEH training course costs $3,395 and lasts for 40 hours over 5 days.
 At that point, you can start marketing yourself as an ethical hacker.

 Networking know-how is vital; but make sure that you gain experience in related areas as well.
 Discover and play with Unix/Linux commands and distributions.
 Make sure you also learn some programming such as C/C++, Python, LISP, Ruby, Perl, or Java, and spend some time with databases such as SQL.